Isotropic radiator

-An isotropic radiator is a theoretical point source of electromagnetic or sound waves which radiates the same intensity of radiation in all directions.
-It has no preferred direction of radiation.
-It radiates uniformly in all directions over a sphere centred on the source.
+An isotropic radiator is a theoretical point source of waves that radiates the same intensity of radiation in all directions.
+It may be based on sound waves or electromagnetic waves, in which case it is also known as an isotropic antenna.
+It has no preferred direction of radiation, i.e., it radiates uniformly in all directions over a sphere centred on the source.

 Isotropic radiators are used as reference radiators with which other sources are compared, for example in determining the gain of antennas.
 A coherent isotropic radiator of electromagnetic waves is theoretically impossible, but incoherent radiators can be built.
 An isotropic sound radiator is possible because sound is a longitudinal wave.

-The unrelated term isotropic radiation refers to radiation which has the same intensity in all directions, thus an isotropic radiator does not radiate isotropic radiation.
+The term isotropic radiation means a radiation field which has the same intensity in all directions at each receiving point; thus an isotropic radiator does not produce isotropic radiation.

 Physics

 In physics, an isotropic radiator is a point radiation or sound source.
-At a distance, the sun is an isotropic radiator of electromagnetic radiation.
+At a distance, the Sun and other stars are isotropic radiators of electromagnetic radiation.